 How-Does-a-VPN-Protect-My-Home-from-Hackers-1

 You don’t need to limit yourself to VPNs to safeguard your online privacy.
-You can use several other technologies and tools to ensure that your online activities are hidden from your internet service provider.
-Examples include but are not limited to, services like Tor, Proxy servers, and virtual private networks.
+Several other technologies and tools can ensure that your online activities are hidden from your internet service provider.
+Examples include, but are not limited to, services like Tor, Proxy servers, and virtual private networks.

 Tor (The Onion Router)